-Holden is one of the few brands that has an emotional grip on Australia.
-The impending closure of the Holden factory in Adelaide is not just the end of a business - it's the end of an era, of a story, and of a great Australian dream..
+An extraordinary account of the impending closure of the Holden factory in Adelaide.
+More than the end of a business - it's the end of an era, of a story, and of a great Australian dream.

 When Holden signalled that it would close its Adelaide factory, it struck at the very heart of Australian identity.
 Holden is our car made on our shores.
 It's the choice of patriotic rev heads and suburban drivers alike.
 How could a car that was so beloved - and so popular - be so unprofitable to make?

 The story of the collapse of Holden is about the people who make and drive the cars; it's about sustaining industry in Australia; it's about communities of workers and what happens when the work dries up.
 And if it's not quite about the death of an icon - because Holdens will remain on Australian roads for a long time to come - then it's about what happens when an icon falls to its knees in front of a whole nation.

 a case study of modern economics in action - SATURDAY AGE

 Reports the important stories of those most affected by the death of car manufacturing - ADELAIDE REVIEW

 focuses on the human cost of plant closures - WEEKEND AUSTRALIAN